prclibo/relative_pose/README.md

 ## Contents

-* `form` Source code to derive different solver formulation of compared in Table 3 in the paper.
+* `form` Source code to derive different solver formulations compared in Table 3 in the paper.
 [Automatic Generator](https://github.com/PavelTrutman/Automatic-Generator) and [Generator for Automatic Polynomial Solvers](https://github.com/prclibo/gaps) are required to run these code.
 * `include` C++ API.
 * `matlab` Matlab API.
 * `perf` Source code for the experiment section in the paper.